-Vegan Cream Cheese – In opinion, carrot cake just isn’t carrot cake without some glorious cream cheese icing on top.
-So yes, some vegan cream cheese is absolutely necessary but you can also use regular cream cheese if you’re not dairy free.
+Vegan Cream Cheese — In my opinion, carrot cake just isn’t carrot cake without some glorious cream cheese icing on top.
+So yes, some vegan cream cheese is absolutely necessary but you can also use regular cream cheese if you’re not dairy-free.

 Non-dairy Plain Yogurt — This helps to make the vegan cream cheese EXTRA creamy, but you can use regular plain yogurt if you are not dairy fre.

-I use whole wheat pastry flour for this recipe, so for this reason its not gluten free.
+I use whole wheat pastry flour for this banana carrot cake, so for this reason its not gluten free.
 I personally prefer to use whole wheat pastry flour for cake recipes like this one because it gives it a very tender and nutty flavour.
 However, if you are gluten free you can definitely substitute this for a gluten free flour instead.